 Learning Japanese is one of the best things you can do to enrich your life and increase your chances of career success in Japan.
 However, learning a new language demands a significant amount of time.
-Factor in a busy career, social and family obligations, and hobbies, it’s easy to leave language learning by the wayside and admit defeat with the tried and true excuse of “I just don’t have time to study.”
+Factor in a busy career, social and family obligations, and hobbies, and it’s easy to leave language learning by the wayside, admitting defeat with the tried-and-true excuse of “I just don’t have time to study.”

 How Much Time Will it Take?